 Many consumers have concerns about doing any type of financial transaction online.
 They’ve heard story after story of someone losing their identity or getting money taken from their account.
 But, do you know that many borrowers turn to online services when they’re looking for a title loan?
 You’re in need of and you know you’ve got equity in several of your assets, including your car.
 You’ve heard of car title loans, and that they can often be accomplished in a few business days (or even a single day).

-Head online and you’ll see that there is a lack of companies that offer car title loans online.
-There are the instant-apply options which guarantee funding in minutes or hours.
+Go online and you’ll see that there is a lack of companies that offer car title loans online.
+There are instant-apply options that guarantee money in minutes or hours.
 You will also see the more traditional lenders with a safe and easy application process where you can even apply for a title loan that doesn’t require monthly income.
 Which should you use?

 Before you even begin to narrow down the options, you may already be wondering if it is even a wise idea to seek out a car title loan online.
 There are endless news stories that discuss this breach of security at many lending services and retail companies.
 It can start to make it seem foolhardy to apply for anything online, let alone to work with a company that offers car title loans.

 The long and short of it is this is simple.
-As you would apply for any variety of financial service online (a credit card, personal loan, and even a mortgage), it is entirely safe if you work with a legitimate lender.
+As you would apply for any variety of financial services online (a credit card, personal loan, and even a mortgage), it is entirely safe if you work with a legitimate lender.

 That takes us to the next step in answering the question posed in the title above.
 Whether it is safe to apply for a car title loan online.
 That step is to determine what it means to describe a car title lender as legitimate.